amjadiftikhar/Class11-React/week1/discussion/readme.md

 Conclusion:
 In practice it rarely matters what approach you take.
 Don't get obsessed with micro optimizations and comparisson of framework/library performance.

+## State management and render logic

+When creating apps we see repeating patterns.
+For instance we always have to set up a relationship between changing variables and rendering of the DOM.

+We often repeat the following set of actions:

+A : Reassign or mutate variable
+B : Update dom with the new value(s)

+If these two operations always go together then it follows that we can create an abstraction called C which performs A and B

+C : A -> B (if A is true then B)

+But we don't want to update the DOM without A so instead we should go futher and say

+C : A <-> B(only do B if A)

+Look at the function called State in state-management.
+This exports an object and closes over a state object.
+By watching for state changes we can create a persistent binding to a render function.